gandhiano/technology-degrowth/README.md

 Collective ownership of technical infrastructures and data, interoperability, linked open data (LOD), and the semantic web with its vocabularies and ontologies are some words that are expected to appear more and more in the discourses engaged in building up postgrowth futures.
 As Silke Helfrich mentioned at the recent international solidarity economy congress (Solikon) in Berlin, "if you control the infrastructures of production, you don't need certification".
 It is hard to imagine that Ivan Illich would not feel excited about the convivial, deschooling and deinstitutionalization potential of the world wide web and an underlying commons infrastructure.

+// TODO: Blockchain critique and how degrowth could contribute to the debate on the structure of social organisations and its relationship to technology, http://wiki.p2pfoundation.net/Blockchain#The_key_questions_about_the_blockchain ; https://english.lasindias.com/blockchain-is-a-threat-to-the-distributed-future-of-the-internet
+> 1. Ethereum and similar blockchain enabled systems may distribute the verification of the ledger, but they are still centralised systems that easily become controlled by a few big players with more infrastructure resources.
+The contracts and transaction ledger may be decentralised, but the infrastructure isn't.
+> 2. Decentralisation in and of itself will not lead to P2P principles, or more social justice.
+In face, it has just as much power to great exacerbate social inequality.
+The most likely outcome of widespread adoption of block-chain enabled decentralised technologies is simply increased efficiency and wealth for big banks and governments.
+The discourse around the blockchain does not seem to acknowledge this.
+This WILL be co-opted (already is).

 ## "Proudly invented elsewhere"